-Enclosed within the nomination pack will be a form for the appointment of the candidate's election agent, this can either be a person appointed by the candidate to look after all candidate correspondence and paperwork during the election or can be undertaken by the candidate themselves.
-Later on in the process the candidate will also appoint polling or counting agents to assist/represent them on polling day and at the count.
+Enclosed within the nomination pack will be a form for the appointment of the candidate's election agent, this can either be a person appointed by the candidate to look after all the candidate's correspondence and paperwork during the election or can be undertaken by the candidate themselves.
+Later on in the process the candidate can also appoint polling or counting agents to assist/represent them on polling day and at the count.

-Once the candidates have lodged their valid nomination papers by the deadline, the Returning Officer will publish a notice of the candidates who are standing (known as the Notice of Poll) and also a notice listing the polling stations to be used (Situation of Polling Places) and a list of Election Agents appointed.
+Once the candidates have lodged their valid nomination papers by the deadline, the Returning Officer will publish a statutory notice of the candidates who are standing (known as the Notice of Poll) and also notices listing the polling stations to be used (Situation of Polling Places) and a list of Election Agents appointed.

-Prior to the election the Returning Officer may host a briefing session for candidates in which further key information will be given to candidates about the election in hand.
-This usually centres around the arrangements for the count and polling and it is important that candidates and agents attend.
+About 3-4 weeks prior to polling day the Returning Officer will host a briefing session for candidates in which further key information will be given to candidates about the election.
+This centres around the arrangements for the count and polling and it is important that candidates and agents attend.

-All Postal votes are accompanied by a signed statement completed by the voter, these statements undergo a verification process by the Returning Officer to prevent fraud.
+All postal votes are accompanied by a signed statement completed by the voter, these statements undergo a statutory verification process by the Returning Officer to prevent fraud.
 Candidates and Agents are entitled to observe these sessions if they wish.

-You will be provided with a list of Polling Stations in your nomination pack which will show where the polling stations for the election are.
-The Poll opens at 7am and closes at 10pm.
+You will be provided with a list of polling stations in your candidate nomination pack which shows where the polling stations for the election are.
+The poll opens at 7am and closes at 10pm.